trezor/trezor-firmware/docs/common/message-workflows.md

 ## ResetDevice

-Reset device message performs Trezor device setup and generates new wallet with new recovery seed.
-The device must be in unitialized state, the firmware is already installed but it has not been initialized yet.
-If it is initialized and the user wants to perform a reset device, the device must be wiped first.
-If the Trezor is prepared for its initialization the screen is showing "Go to trezor.io".
-The reset device can be done in Trezor Wallet interface (https://trezor.io/start) and also with Python trezorctl command.
-After sending message to the device, device warn us to never make a digital copy of your recovery seed and never upload it online, this message has to be confirmed by pressing on "I understand" on the device.
-After confirmed, the device produces internal entropy which is random of 32 bytes, requests external entropy which is produced in computer and computes mnemonic (recovery seed) using internal, external entropy and given strength (12, 18 or 24 words).
-Trezor Wallet interface doesn't provide option to choose how many words there should be in the generated mnemonic (recovery seed).
+The ResetDevice message performs Trezor device setup and generates a new wallet with a new recovery seed.
+The device must be in unitialized state, meaning that the firmware is already installed but it has not been initialized yet.
+If it is initialized and the user wants to perform a device reset, the device must be wiped first.
+If the Trezor is prepared for its initialization, the screen is showing "Go to trezor.io".
+The device reset can be done in the Trezor Suite interface (https://trezor.io/start) or using Python trezorctl command.
+After sending the ResetDevice message to the device, the device warns the user to never make a digital copy of their recovery seed and never upload it online, this message has to be confirmed by pressing "I understand" on the device.
+After confirmation, the device produces internal entropy which is a random value of 32 bytes, requests external entropy which is produced in the host computer and computes the mnemonic (recovery seed) using internal, external entropy and the given strength (12, 18 or 24 words).
+Trezor Suite interface doesn't provide an option to choose how many words there should be in the generated mnemonic (recovery seed).
 It is hardcoded to 12 words for Trezor Model T but if done with python's trezorctl command it can be chosen (for initialization with python's trezorctl command, 24 words mnemonic is default).
-After showing mnemonic on the Trezor device, Trezor Model T requires 2 random words to be entered to the device to confirm the user has written down the mnemonic properly.
-If there are errors in entered words, the device shows the recovery seed again.
+After showing mnemonic on the Trezor device, Trezor Model T requires the user to enter several words at random positions in the mnemonic to confirm that the user has written down the mnemonic properly.
+If there are errors in the entered words, the device shows the recovery seed again.
 If the backup check is successful, the setup is finished.
-If the Trezor Wallet interface is used, user is asked to set the label and pin (setting up the pin can be skipped) for the wallet, this is optional when using python trezorctl command.
+If the Trezor Wallet interface is used, the user is asked to set the label and PIN (setting up the PIN can be skipped) for the wallet, this is optional when using python trezorctl command.

+The ResetDevice command supports two types of workflows.

+### Simple ResetDevice workflow

+1. H -> T `ResetDevice` (Host specifies strength, backup type, etc.)
+2. H <- T `EntropyRequest` (No parameters.)
+3. H -> T `EntropyAck` (Host provides external entropy.)
+4. H <- T `Success`

+###  Entropy check workflow

+The purpose of this workflow is for the host to verify that when Trezor generates the seed, it correctly includes the external entropy from the host.
+The host performs a randomized test asking Trezor to generate several seeds, checking that they were generated correctly and using the last one as the final seed.
+The workflow is triggered by setting `ResetDevice.entropy_check` to true.

+The host chooses a small random number *n*, e.g. from 1 to 5, and proceeds as follows:
+1. H -> T `ResetDevice` (Host specifies strength, backup type, etc.)
+2. H <- T `EntropyRequest` (Trezor commits to an internal entropy value.)
+3. H -> T `EntropyAck` (Host provides external entropy.)
+4. H <- T `EntropyCheckReady` (Trezor stores the seed in storage cache.)
+5. Host obtains the XPUBs for several accounts that the user intends to use:
+    1. H -> T `GetPublicKey`
+    2. H <- T `PublicKey`
+6. If this step was executed less than *n* times, then:
+    1. H -> T `EntropyCheckContinue(finish=False)` (Host instructs Trezor to prove seed correctness.)
+    2. H <- T `EntropyRequest` (Trezor reveals previous internal entropy and commits to a new internal entropy value.)
+    3. The host verifies that the entropy commitment is valid, derives the seed and checks that it produces the same XPUBs as Trezor provided in step 5.
+    4. Go to step 3.
+7. Host instructs trezor to store the current seed in flash memory.
+    1. H -> T `EntropyCheckContinue(finish=True)`
+    2. H <- T `Success`

+The host should record the XPUBs that it received in the last repetition of step 5.
+Every time the user connects the Trezor to the host, it should verify that the XPUBs for the given accounts remain the same in order to prevent a fake malicious Trezor from changing the seed.

+The purpose of Trezor's commitment to internal entropy is to enforce that Trezor chooses its internal entropy before the host provides the external entropy.
+This ensures that Trezor cannot choose its internal entropy based on the external entropy and manipulate the value of the resulting seed.
+The commitment is computed as `entropy_commitment=HMAC-SHA256(key=internal_entropy, msg="")`.

 ## RecoveryDevice